 If you try to put a baby tooth back into it’s position, you may be risking damage to the permanent tooth that is developing underneath.
 In this case, the primary concern is to find the missing tooth so that you can be sure that the child hasn’t swallowed it or that it hasn’t lodged in his or her throat.
 Once the tooth has been found, you can relax and let the tooth fairy work her magic.

 Tooth decay is the biggest threat to the oral health of children in the US.
 It has been determined that some 40% of kids will have developed a cavity even before they start kindergarten!
-School-age children who don’t get proper oral care are three times as likely to develop a cavity than those who see a pediatric dentist on a regular basis and practice good home care habits.
+School-age children who don’t get proper oral care are three times as likely to develop a cavity than those who see a kids dentist in Aurora on a regular basis and practice good home care habits.

 With the help of organizations such as America’s ToothFairy and the American Academy of Pediatric Dentistry in educating parents, teachers and caregivers statistics can start to improve.
 Prevention starts at an early age.
 Both breastmilk and baby formula contains some sugar, an overexposure to the sweetness can promote cavities.
 Dental professionals advise against putting your child to bed with a bottle containing anything but water.
 The same rule applies to sippy cups, the AAPD recommends that children should be drinking from a real cup by the time they are one year of age.